qdzlug/ironbank-pipeline/README.md

 ### check cves

-The `check cves` stage is configured to prevent the publishing of images which do not have whitelisted vulnerabilities.
+The `check cves` stage is configured to notify users of new unjustified or unreviewed findings.
-This stage checks the `dccscr-whitelists` repository to retrieve the whitelist for the image and will verify that the scan results generated from the `csv-output` stage do not contain any findings which have not been justified/whitelisted.
-This prevents the image from being published to the Iron Bank website or the Harbor registry with security vulnerabilities we are not aware of or have been justified and approved.

-In time, this stage will utilize the VAT tool to compare the whitelisted vulnerabilities instead of the whitelists.

-#### Stage Dependencies

-- load-scripts
-- anchore-scan
-- anchore-scan
-- hardening-manifest
-- build

-#### Required Artifacts

-#### Generated Artifacts

-Artifacts are placed in the directory: ${ARTIFACT_STORAGE}/allowlists.
-The `ARTIFACT_STORAGE` variable is a variable in the pipeline.
-The value will not be documented as variables by their nature may change.

-#### Required Python Libraries

-Refer to [pyproject.toml](https://repo1.dso.mil/ironbank-tools/ironbank-pipeline/-/blob/master/pyproject.toml) for all required python libraries.
+This job uses the `vat_response.json` file from the `vat` stage, to display any findings that the user should be aware of.

+The following stages will only run on master branches.

 ### documentation

-This stage will only run on master branches.

 The `documentation` stage consists of two jobs.